image of the earth

 Charging in most of Europe is referred to as AC charging (which is generally equivalent to Level 2 in North America) and DC charging (DCFC, as described above).

-While Level 2 is often cited as the optimal way to charge an EV, the difference in battery health between cars that routinely charged on Level 2 as compared to those who used Level 1 appeared to be observable but was not beyond the level of statistical significance.
+There is an observable difference in battery health between cars that routinely charge on Level 2 compared to those that used Level 1.
+However, the difference is not beyond the level of statistical significance.

 Figure 7: Battery degradation for vehicles that primarily charge on Level 1 compared with Level 2.

-The use of DCFCs, however, does appear to impact the speed that batteries degrade.
-Rapidly charging a battery means high currents resulting in high temperatures, both known to strain batteries.
-In fact, many automakers do suggest limiting the use of DCFC in order to prolong their vehicles’ battery life.
+However, the use of DCFCs does appear to significantly impact the rate at which batteries degrade.
+Rapidly charging a battery means high currents resulting in high temperatures, which are both known to strain batteries.
+In fact, many automakers suggest drivers and fleet managers limit the use of DCFC to prolong their electric vehicles’ battery life.

-Here we look at all battery electric vehicles in the same climate group (we chose to look at the most susceptible group – those operating in extreme climate conditions), and categorized them based on how frequently they used a DCFC: Never, occasionally (1–3 times per month) and frequently (more than 3 times per month).
+Below, we look at all battery electric vehicles operating in hot climate conditions based on how frequently they used a DCFC: never, occasionally (1-3 times per month) or frequently (3+ times per month).

 Figure 8: Battery degradation appears to be strongly correlated with DCFC use for vehicles in seasonal or hot climates.

 The difference between those vehicles that never used DCFC and those that used it even occasionally in seasonal or hot climates was notable.
-While there may be other factors at play (we want to stress that this wasn’t a controlled experiment), charging via lower power Level 2 charging should be prioritized.
+While other factors may be at play (we want to stress that this wasn’t a controlled experiment), charging via lower power Level 2 charging should be prioritized.

-While battery degradation varies by model and external conditions – such as climate and charging type – the majority of vehicles on the road today have not experienced significant decline.
-In fact, overall degradation has been very modest, with an average capacity loss of just 2.3% per year.
+While EV battery degradation varies by model and external conditions, such as climate and charging type, most electric vehicles today have not experienced a significant decline in battery life.
+Overall battery degradation has been very modest, with an average capacity loss of just 2.3% per year.
 Under ideal climate and charging conditions, the loss is 1.6%.

 While some things are out of an operator’s control, there are ways you can extend the life of your EV’s battery.

 • Avoid keeping your car sitting with a full or empty charge.
-Ideally, keep your SOC between 20–80% particularly when leaving it for longer periods, and only charge it fully for long distance trips.
+Ideally, keep your state of charge between 20-80%, particularly when leaving it for longer periods.
+Only charge it fully for long-distance trips.

-• Minimize fast charging (DCFC).
-Some high-use duty cycles will need a faster charge, but if your vehicle sits overnight, level 2 should be sufficient for the majority of your charging needs.
+• Minimize direct current fast charging.
+Some high-use duty cycles will need a faster charge, but Level 2 should be sufficient for most of your charging needs if your vehicle sits overnight.

-• Climate is out of an operator’s control, but do what you can to avoid extreme hot temperatures, such as choosing shade when parked on hot days.
+• Climate is not within a driver’s control, but do what you can to avoid extreme hot temperatures, such as choosing shade when parked on hot days.

-• High-use is not a concern, so fleets shouldn’t hesitate to put them to work.
-An EV isn’t useful sitting idle in the fleet yard, and putting on more miles per vehicle is overall a better fleet management practice.
+• High use is not a concern for EV battery lifespan, so fleets shouldn’t hesitate to put electric vehicles to work.
+An EV isn’t useful sitting idle and putting on more miles per vehicle is a better fleet management practice overall.

 If you liked this post, let us know!